hahaha98757/ZombiesAddon/README.md

 ### 1.13.0
 - Fixed bugs.
 - Added Grow ESP.
-- Wave delay of SST are off when use with SST.
+- Wave delay of SST is off when use with SST.

 ### 1.12.3